Common brass playing faults and how to solve them

 Not using the tongue to start notes

 To get a good start to the notes you need to place the tongue behind the top teeth to create a seal and release the tongue to start the note - practice saying Tah but with the tongue more forward.
+On lower notes the tongue will be low on the teeth or even the back of the top lip.

 Using the tongue to stop the note.